Fermi's golden rule for spontaneous emission in absorptive and amplifying media

-The different model results as a function of TLS frequency are shown in Fig.~\ref{fig: Result1}(right).
+The different model results as a function of TLS frequency are shown in Fig.~\ref{fig: Result1} (right).
 First, we note that the Purcell factor of the isolated lossy resonator disk (indicated by the grey dashed line) is roughly one order of magnitude smaller compared to the enhancements of the hybrid system, regardless of the model used.
-Second, and most significantly, the full dipole-Maxwell solution as well as the result obtained from the LDOS-SE model show a highly non-Lorentzian lineshape, that produces {\em negative Purcell factors which are clearly unphysical}.
+Second, and most significantly, the full numerical Maxwell-dipole solution as well as the result obtained from the LDOS-SE model show a highly non-Lorentzian lineshape, that produces {\em negative Purcell factors which are clearly unphysical}.
 Here, the gain-induced terms are taken into account as negative contributions, that compensate the loss.
-This conceptional problem is commonly ignored or never discussed in the literature, e.g., with exceptional points connected to $\mathcal{PT}$-symmetric systems~\cite{Pick:17,PhysRevB.102.155303}.
-Note that although we show negative LDOS values, the two-QNM expansion is in excellent agreement with the full classical solution (without any approximations).
-In contrast to the semi-classical models, the results obtained from the quantum dynamical model are strictly positive.
+This conceptional problem is commonly ignored or never discussed in the literature, e.g., with exceptional points connected to $\mathcal{PT}$-symmetric systems~\cite{Pick:17,PhysRevB.102.155303,PhysRevA.99.033853}.
+Note that although we show negative LDOS values, the two-QNM expansion is in excellent agreement with the full numerical Maxwell-dipole solution (without any approximations).
+Moreover, one should recognize that the power flow can indeed be negative in this situation, since the reference surface for calculating the enhancement does not enclose the whole resonator-emitter system.
+In contrast to the LDOS-SE model and the full numerical Maxwell-dipole model, the results obtained from the corrected quantum model are strictly positive.